 Table of Contents

-To help you better grasp the concept of past tense, check out our past tense worksheet with answers below:
+To help you better grasp the concept of past tense, check out past tense worksheets provided below.
+These worksheets include a variety of exercises along with answer keys to help you learn from your mistakes and track your progress with ease.

 In this past tense exercise, you must identify whether the question is in simple past tense, past continuous tense, past perfect tense, or past perfect continuous tense and then write your answer.